sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-security-jwt-mocking/README.md

 I have some endpoint at path `/friendships` that is secured using Spring Security.
 In order to access these endpoints I need to do some mocking of JWT tokents to access those endpoints.
 I also want to send some user attributes in the token like userId of UUID type.

-I am going to pick my simplest endpoint which checks if 2 users are friends found at path `/friendships/{userId}`.
+I am going to pick my simplest endpoint which checks if the logged-in user is friends with the supplied userId with path `/friendships/{userId}`.
 In this test case I use MockWebServer to mock responses for Rest callouts which is not used in this particular test.
 The following is my Java code:

 ```